 Chester Springs is a medium-sized town located in the state of Pennsylvania.
-With a population of 17,441 people and three constituent neighborhoods, Chester Springs is the 53rd largest community in Pennsylvania.
-Chester Springs has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+With a population of 17,453 people and three constituent neighborhoods, Chester Springs is the 53rd largest community in Pennsylvania.
+Much of the housing stock in Chester Springs was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Chester Springs economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Chester Springs, where the median household income is $145,824.00.

 Chester Springs home prices are not only among the most expensive in Pennsylvania, but Chester Springs real estate also consistently ranks among the most expensive in America.

 Chester Springs is a decidedly white-collar town, with fully 89.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chester Springs is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Chester Springs who work in management occupations (21.34%), sales jobs (11.93%), and business and financial occupations (10.62%).

 Also of interest is that Chester Springs has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Chester Springs telecommute to their jobs.
 Overall, about 10.34% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.